-Use memory devices such as rhymes or repeating things aloud to yourself.

-tactile information with the auditory information.

-Have someone else quiz you on test or presentation topics and answer the questions verbally.
+- Use memory devices such as rhymes or repeating things aloud to yourself. - Write out cue cards or speaking notes, even when you will not use them.
+Writing the words combines visual and tactile information with the auditory information. - 🗖 Have someone also quiz you on test or precentation tonics and answer the questions verbally

+From 2019-04-03

+Low Kinesthetic

+High Kinesthetic

+Kinesthetic Learning